warp.fem

 Note

 The integrate() function does not check that the passed integrands are actually linear or bilinear forms; it is up to the user to ensure that they are.
-To solve non-linear PDEs, one can use an iterative procedure and pass the current value of the studied function DiscreteField argument to the integrand, on which arbitrary operations are permitted.
+To solve non-linear PDEs, one can use an iterative procedure and pass the current value of the studied function DiscreteField argument to the integrand, in which arbitrary operations are permitted.
 However, the result of the form must remain linear in the test and trial fields.
+This strategy is demonstrated in the example_mixed_elasticity.py example.

-warp.fem ships with a list of examples in the warp/examples/fem directory illustrating common model problems.
+warp.fem ships with a list of examples in the warp/examples/fem directory demonstrating how to solve classical model problems.

 • example_diffusion.py: 2D diffusion with homogeneous Neumann and Dirichlet boundary conditions